 - One four-week block during each year of residency training.
 There are 2-3 days of continuity clinic per week as well as other experiences, including geriatrics (skilled nursing facility, community home visits, hospice/palliative care), dermatology, sports medicine, musculoskeletal clinic, and underserved clinic experience.

-To complement our varied clinical experiences, our program emphasizes exposure to a broad array of clinical topics and scenarios that allow residents to master the skills and knowledge needed to become an expert internist.
+To complement our varied clinical experiences, our program emphasizes exposure to a broad array of clinical topics and scenarios through daily teaching conferences that allow residents to acquire the skills and knowledge needed to become an expert internist.
 Teaching occurs in various forms, ranging from formal didactic rounds to pearls of the physical exam taught at the bedside during rounds.
 We use a multidisciplinary approach to patient care in all settings with an emphasis on evidence-based medicine.

 - Morning Report: 8:00 a.m. – 9:00 a.m.
 This conference is perhaps the most valuable educational venue for our residents, and thus we have ensured protected time from clinical duties to allow our residents to attend.
 Interesting and often undifferentiated cases, from both the inpatient and outpatient setting, are presented.
-Case-based discussions are moderated by our chief residents and emphasize diagnostic reasoning, problem representation, differential diagnosis, and the use of illness scripts.
+Case-based discussions are moderated by our chief residents and emphasize diagnostic reasoning, differential diagnosis, the use of problem representations, and the use of illness scripts.
+There is a special intern-only Morning Report on Mondays during which the ward residents cover their clinical responsibilities.

 - Noon Conference: 12:30 – 1:30 p.m.
 Residents and faculty mingle at this daily teaching conference.
 Speakers from our own faculty or guest speakers from outside our institution give lectures on a variety of current topics in internal medicine.
 Included in these series are regular Morbidity and Mortality, Complications, Interdepartmental Grand Rounds, Tumor Board, EKG Review, Medical Jeopardy, Board Exam Review, and Journal Club.
 Every other month, there are Peer Review, Patient Safety & Quality Improvement, and Resident Research conferences.